UK tech experts · info@vividrepairs.co.uk

 Performance-wise, it sits comfortably in the 1440p sweet spot.
 High settings in demanding titles deliver 70-90 fps, whilst esports games easily push 144+ fps.
 The Gaming OC factory overclock provides a small performance advantage, and there's headroom for manual overclocking if you're inclined.

-At £431, it’s priced very close to the RX 9060 XT, which makes the decision interesting.
-You’re trading some raw performance for significantly more VRAM and Nvidia’s feature set (DLSS, better ray tracing, broadcast features).
+At this price, it's priced very close to the RX 9060 XT, which makes the decision interesting.
+You're trading some raw performance for significantly more VRAM and Nvidia's feature set (DLSS, better ray tracing, broadcast features).
 For certain users, particularly those planning to keep their GPU for 3-4 years, that trade-off makes sense.

 The PCIe 5.0 interface and modern architecture mean this card will remain relevant as games continue evolving.
 It's not the fastest card here, but it's arguably the smartest choice for longevity.
 Our Gigabyte RTX 5060 Ti Gaming OC review includes detailed VRAM scaling tests.